xavistem/PaperLens/README.md

 </details>

 🚀 Live Demo
+> [!NOTE]
 The interactive web application is currently under active development.
 A live prototype will be available here soon!
 [Link to be added] - Explore the PaperLens prototype and analyze a paper yourself!
 👉 Launch the PaperLens App

 > [!IMPORTANT]